Hamilton County (OHIO) Fire Chief's Association

 Picture

-The Hamilton County Fire Chiefs has designed an Incident Management Assistance Team (IMAT) that is dispatched to all Structure Fires.
-Chiefs from different jurisdictions will respond to the incident to assist the Incident Commander.
-Important roles are assigned by the Incident Commander for the following:
+Additionally, many of the Hamilton County fire departments have an Incident Management Assistance Team (IMAT) that consistent of trained chiefs that are dispatched to all structure fires.
+These chiefs are from different jurisdictions and will respond (if available) to the incident and assist the Incident Commander.
+They can be assigned to various roles by the Incident Commander to enhanced firefighter safety, such as the following:

-If there is a Mayday the Incident Commander will continue directing firefighters to control the fire while the RAT Officer will direct the Rapid Assistance Team (RAT) to rescue any firefighters or assist firefighters to a safe area.
+If there is a Mayday the Incident Commander will continue directing firefighters to control the fire, while the sector/division supervisor(s) directs the Rapid Assistance Team (RAT) to rescue any firefighters and/or assist firefighters to a safe area.

-In an Large Scale or Extended Incident the Hamilton County Fire Chiefs will utilize the Mobile Command Vehicle (Command 400) to setup an extensive command and communications center or a Unified Command Center.
+During larger scale or extended incidents the Incident Commander can request the Mobile Command Vehicle (Command 400) to setup an extensive command and communications center and/or a Unified Command Center.

 Proudly powered by Weebly